 “No grosser then you telling me you have to pee like a racehorse.
 I’m just trying to help, to illustrate that you do, indeed, have time to use the bathroom.”

 “I don’t expect someone like you to get it.
-I mean you’d have to be a really busy person to understand what it’s like to be just constantly doing stuff all the time.
-It’s not just that I don’t time to pee, It’s that I’m so busy I forget that I have to pee.”
+I mean you’d have to be a really busy person to understand what it’s like to constantly be doing stuff all the time.
+It’s not just that I don’t have time to pee.
+It’s that I’m so busy I forget that I have to pee.”

 I didn’t see myself winning this to pee or not to pee argument so I agreed with TBTT and said, “Yes, you’re right.
 I could never grasp being so devoid of time management skills that I couldn’t take a couple of minutes to go to the bathroom. “

 She smiled at me and said, “I know, I know, I need to slow down, but it’s who I am.
 I’ll sleep when I’m dead.”